expo/expo/docs/pages/versions/unversioned/sdk/storereview.md

 ### `StoreReview.storeUrl()`

-This uses the `Expo.Constants` API to get the `Constants.manifest.ios.appStoreUrl` on iOS, or the `Constants.manifest.android.playStoreUrl` on Android.
+This uses the `Constants` API to get the `Constants.manifest.ios.appStoreUrl` on iOS, or the `Constants.manifest.android.playStoreUrl` on Android.

 #### Example